RainfallNZ/RainCheckPy/docs/source/index.rst

 RainCheckPy provides functions to check the quality of rain data time series.
 Each function returns timeseries of quality indices.
 The quality checks are divided into two main types:

 #.
 Single series checks.
-These checks use only the rainfall data of individual sites.
+These checks use only data associated with a single site.
 #.
 Multi-series checks.
 These checks compare data with a second site's data.

 Single Series Checks